 Head Referee (home team) - The Head stroke-and-turn official.

 Starter (home team) - Call swimmers onto the starting blocks and start the races.

 Head Timer (home team) - Time all races and back-up timers as needed.

 Announcer (home team) - Announce upcoming events and race results.

 Shepherds (both teams) - Round up 6 & under, 7-8, & 9-10 swimmers for their events.

 Timers & Recorders (both teams) - Time races using stop watches (watches are provided), verify the name of the swimmer, the event and write the times as given by the backup watch.

 Stroke and Turn Judges (both teams) - Confirm stroke and turns conform to USA Swimming rules and standards set by the league.
 Training is provided by league.

 Runner (home team) - Collect time sheets from recorders after each race and take them to the computer team.

-Computer Operator & assistant (home team) - Inputs race results into Hy-Tek software and publish to meet mobile.
+Computer Operator, Computer Assistant, & Timing Assistant (home team) - Maintains timing system, Inputs race results into Hy-Tek software, and publishes results to Meet Mobile.